frankfeder/pyber-analysis/README.md

 ![](./Analysis/PyBer_fare_summary.png.png)

 It looks like our overall revenue heirarchy holds true in any week within the provided data: Urban regions are PyBer's biggest earners, then Suburban, then Rural.
-While this is too little data to draw causality from, there are two trends present that we can observe:
+There are two trends present that we can observe:
 1. **There is an uptick for Urban and Suburban regions between the first and second week of January**

 It's important to note that ```resample("W")``` tracks weeks as starting on Sunday by default.
 This fact has implications that could affect this observation: